petarjs/smart-email-field/readme.md

 - Add tests
 - Add minified version
-- Add bower and npm
+- Add bower and npm, publish
 - Add opts for shadow div text color, so we don't have to use opacity always
 - Provide examples
 - Write a guide